icy/google-group-crawler/README.md

 This is a `Bash-4` script to download all original messages from a Google group archive.
 Private groups require you to load cookies from file.

-The downloaded messages are in `RFC 822` format and it can be converted to `mbox` format easily.
-(See also https://github.com/icy/google-group-crawler/issues/15.)

 ## Installation